kodicw/nixconf/README.md

 The `apps.nix` file includes the main system configuration, and the `hyprland.nix` file contains tweaks for running Hyprland.

-## Usage
-**Note this does not work yet**
-First, clone this repository to your local machine.

-Then, navigate to your configuration.nix add the imports and run the command `sudo nixos-rebuild switch` to apply the configuration.

-Please make sure to have the appropriate permissions and system requirements before applying any configurations.

 ## Contribution

 As this repository hosts my personal configurations, any changes reflect my personal preference.
 However, I encourage you to use these configurations as a reference or starting point.
 If you want to propose changes or improvements, feel free to Open an issue or submit a pull request, and I will review it when I can.